aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-html/_index.md

 kwords: "Convert range to html, Spreadsheet, Excel"
 ---

-Convert a range from a local spreadsheet/Excel file to an html file with the Aspose.Cells Cloud Web API.
+Convert a range from a local spreadsheet/Excel file to a html file with the Aspose.Cells Cloud Web API.

 ## **Convert Range to Html API**